 Keep scrolling to see the 5 biggest Bedroom design mistakes – and how to avoid them in your home.

-Looking for more design advice?
-Check out our posts The 5 Design Mistakes You Might Be Making In Your Living Room and The Number #1 Thing Bobby Recommends You Do In Your Home
+Looking for more advice on what to avoid?
+Check out our posts The 5 Design Mistakes You Might Be Making In Your Living Room and The 5 Design Mistakes You Might Be Making In Your Bathroom.

 1. Nightstands That Underwhelm

 No bedroom setup is complete without a set of functional (and, of course, stylish) nightstands.
 But choosing a pair that’s too short, too tall, too narrow, or too small can totally throw off the balance you’re looking for.
 Instead, go for an option that works best with your bed.
 If you have a king-size bed and a substantial headboard, you’ll want something that’s a bit wider and has visual weight to it.
 For smaller beds, you can scale down.
 And when selecting the right height, Bobby’s rule is the top of your nightstand should be level with the top of your mattress, or about 2-4” taller.
 (It’s a lot easier to turn off a light or hit snooze a few times when reaching up instead of down.)